scotta451/80-days/README.md

 We're going to update this right in the master branch and see what happens.
 Gonna fix 80D-3 directly through the GitHub integration That didn't work - let's try in a pull request...
+We have to do this again - my email account wasn't in the 80d project.